Christmas Island Bonefishing

 Packages do not include:

 international airfare, the roundtrip Honolulu/Christmas Island flight, hotel and meals in Honolulu, gratuities to guides and staff, fishing license (approx. $50.00), laundry fees approx. $22.00 per week, and anything not mentioned under inclusions.
+No alcohol is included in the package.
+Beer is currently priced at $4.00 per can.

 It is necessary to have a Passport that is valid for six (6) months from your date of arrival to Christmas Island.
 U.S. and Canadian citizens no longer need a tourist visa to visit the Island.
 Travelers from other countries may need a visa.
 Complete information is provided in our confirmation packet.